As dental blog writers, we often get asked by our clients how many posts they need per week to remain competitive.

 Why Three, Two, Or One Post Per Week May Be Better For Dental Blog Writers

-Because even 3 years ago there weren’t so many blogs around.
-As a result people couldn’t get enough of content.
+Because even 3 years ago, there weren’t so many blogs around.
+As a result, people couldn’t get enough of the content.
 Nowadays, with a wealth of dental blogs available, readers quickly experience overload.

-Once this happens, then the only thing they’re going to do it to hit the unsubscribe button – Fast!
+Once this happens, then the only thing they’re going to do is to hit the unsubscribe button – Fast!

 That’s like telling them you’re going to buy them a massive birthday present and just giving them the box!